 Named after legendary Big Sur pioneer Julia Pfeiffer Burns, for whom the McWay Waterfall was a favorite sight, Julia Pfeiffer Burns State Park is a favorite of many hikers.
-Sunset Magazine named it one of "four best spots to pitch a tent on the coast."
+Sunset Magazine named it one of the "four best spots to pitch a tent on the coast."
 With an 80-foot waterfall, scuba diving, redwood groves and on-land spots perfectly placed for whale watching, it's no surprise that so many have raved about Julia Pfeiffer Burns State Park.

 Don't confuse this park with Pfeiffer Big Sur State Park, which is twelve miles north.